mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 # Security considerations

-This document does currently not discuss risk that are generic to the MASQUE approach.
+This document does currently not discuss risks that are generic to the MASQUE approach.

-Any CONNECT-IP specific risk need further consideration in further, especially when the handling of IP functions is further defined.
+Any CONNECT-IP specific risks need further consideration in future, especially when the handling of IP functions is defined in more detail.

 # IANA considerations {#iana}